Buying poor quality clothes

 The stock market is dominated by male investors.
 Hollywood portrays investing as a boy’s club fueled by adrenaline and testosterone, especially in movies like The Wolf of Wall Street.

 But studies show that women who opt to invest in stocks and other equities tend to outperform men.
-The theory is that women are less reactive to market fluctuations, according to report from Fidelity Clearing Canada2 — and more apt to sticking with their financial plan and investing strategy.
+The theory is that women are less reactive to market fluctuations, according to report from Fidelity Clearing Canada — and more apt to sticking with their financial plan and investing strategy.
 Another theory is that women are less prone to chasing market returns and more invested in stable, long-term strategies — an investment strategy often promoted by finance experts like Warren Buffett.

 The good news is that you don't need thousands of dollars and a broker to begin investing.
 Women can start trading using an online brokerage account.
 There are bank-offered brokerage accounts, such as CIBC Investor's Edge, as well as fintech trading platforms, such as Wealthsimple and Questrade.
 The key is to find an online brokerage account that suits your needs.
-For those new to investing, consider a brokerage account with a robust educational component.
-For instance, CIBC Investor's Edge offers articles and tips on how to start and increase your trading knowledge.
-Right now, new clients get 100 free trades and up to $4,500 cash back when you open a CIBC Investor's Edge account.

 If your aim is to launch a buy-and-hold investment strategy — and avoid the stress and fees of active trading — you'll want an online trading platform with no- or low-cost trading fees.